rickysoo/Pick3/README.md

 - Official website links

 ### 4. **Make Informed Decisions**
-Use the comprehensive feature comparisons to choose the product that best fits your needs and budget.
+Use the comprehensive feature comparisons to choose the option that best fits your needs and budget.

 ## 💡 Search Tips